slembcke/debugger.lua/README.md

 ✅ Features
 -

 - Trivial to "install".
-Can be integrated as a single .lua _or_ .c file.
+Can be integrated as a single .lua _or_ .h file.
 - The regular assortment of commands you'd expect from a debugger: continue, step, next, finish, print/eval expression, move up/down the stack, backtrace, print locals, inline help.
 - Evaluate expressions, call functions interactively, and get/set variables.
 - Pretty printed output so you see `{1 = 3, "a" = 5}` instead of `table: 0x10010cfa0`